Nursing Education Scholarship Program

 • The scholarship is awarded on a one-time basis to each student per degree type.

-• Be enrolled in an NDBON approved undergraduate nursing program, accredited graduate nursing program, or a nurse refresher course that meets Board requirements.
+• Be enrolled in an NDBON-approved undergraduate nursing program, an accredited graduate nursing program, or a nurse refresher course that meets Board requirements.

 • Students must graduate after July 1st of the following year to be eligible to apply.